-ASLAN Pharmaceuticals Signs Li - GuruFocus.com
+ASLAN PHARMACEUTICALS SIGNS LI - GuruFocus.com

-MENLO PARK, Calif. and CAMBRIDGE, Mass. and SINGAPORE, Aug.
-25, 2022 (GLOBE NEWSWIRE) -- BelleTorus Corporation (“Belle.ai”) and ASLAN Pharmaceuticals ( ASLN), today announced that ASLAN has licensed belleStudy™ digital image capture software in support of ASLAN’s clinical trials for atopic dermatitis (AD) across several global sites.
+MENLO PARK, Calif. and SINGAPORE and CAMBRIDGE, Mass., Aug.
+25, 2022 /PRNewswire/ -- BelleTorus Corporation ("Belle.ai") and ASLAN Pharmaceuticals (Nasdaq: ASLN), today announced that ASLAN has licensed belleStudy™ digital image capture software in support of ASLAN's clinical trials for atopic dermatitis (AD) across several global sites.
 ASLAN will make the image capture software component of belleStudy™ available to all investigators of TREK-AD, its ongoing global phase 2b trial of eblasakimab, expected to generate topline data in the first half of 2023.

-The belleStudy™ image capture software on a smartphone camera guides clinical investigators to clearly and accurately capture photos of AD before being uploaded to a cloud server.
-Belle.ai’s precise artificial intelligence (AI) algorithms provide qualitative assessment (identification) and quantitative scoring (severity) of atopic dermatitis and over 1,000 skin conditions, delivering cutting edge digital solutions which could be leveraged by ASLAN in future AD studies.
+The belleStudy™ image capture software on a smartphone camera guides clinical investigators to clearly and accurately capture photos of AD before being uploaded to a cloud.
+Belle.ai's precise AI algorithms provide qualitative assessment (identification) and quantitative scoring (severity) of atopic dermatitis and over 1,000 skin conditions, delivering cutting edge digital solutions which could be leveraged by ASLAN in future AD studies.

 BelleTorus Corporation ("Belle.ai") offers the world's most robust AI platform for evaluating and tracking skin health images.
 From a smartphone photo, Belle.ai's technology can distinguish over one thousand skin conditions.
 Belle.ai provides qualitative assessment (identification) and quantitative scoring (severity) of skin conditions, with applications available for providers, patient clinical trials, and skin health product companies.
 Belle.ai team members in the United States, France, and Vietnam collaborate with partners worldwide to bring the power of AI to digital skin healthcare.
 BelleTorus Corporation™, Belle.ai™, Belle™, Belle 1K™, and be seen™ are trademarks of BelleTorus Corporation.
 For more information, please visit www.belle.ai.